Robert Maury

-Robert Edward Maury (born February 24, 1958), known as The Tipster Killer, is an American serial killer and rapist who strangled to death at least three women in Shasta County, California, between 1985 and 1987.
-After each murder, Maury called into a tip line to tell detectives where the bodies were located, contributing to his nickname.
+Robert Edward Maury (born February 24, 1958), known as the Tipster Killer, is an American serial killer who strangled three women to death in Shasta County, California, from 1985 to 1987.
+After each murder, Maury anonymously called into a tip line to tell detectives crucial information, including where the bodies were located, to confuse them and sometimes gain reward money.
+Suspected in two additional murders, Maury was sentenced to death for his known crimes and is currently awaiting execution.

 Early life

-Robert Edward Maury was born in Del Norte County, California on February 24, 1958.
-It is alleged that he had an abusive father.
-Before his arrest, he lived in Cottonwood and occasionally worked as a landscaper and a dried-flower arranger.
+Maury was born in Crescent City, California, in 1958.
+His family moved to Anderson shortly after his birth, and it has been alleged that he had an abusive father growing up.
+After graduating high school, Maury enlisted in the Army, but was dishonorably discharged in 1985 for marijuana possession.
+Afterwards, he moved to Cottonwood and occasionally worked as a landscaper and a dried-flower arranger.